gavinyork/zephyr3d/doc/markdown/scene.primitive.getboundingvolume.md

 [BoundingVolume](doc/markdown/./scene.boundingvolume.md)

-The bounding volume of the primitive, or null if no bounding volume set
+The current bounding volume, or `null` if not set.